IanMitchell/buddy_api/README.md

 # Buddy API

-**Note:** This Gem is currently in development and unreleased at this time.
-Eventually, the below will be true!
+**Note:** _This Gem is currently in development and unreleased at this time._

-Currently, most of the code is in, and some calls are functional.
-Before I release, I want to get some more tests running however.
-After I have a significant portion tested, I'll release a few betas and continue finalizing different modules.

-There is currently significant code reuse.
-I'm not sure if I'll be working on that before or after release, but it is something that will get accomplished quickly.

-Another time I'm going to look at is module nesting (for instance, instead of having `Game` and `Session` separate, have `Session` exist within `Game`).
+Most of the Buddy API codebase is in, it just hasn't been tested yet.
+There also is currently significant code reuse.
+Both problems are being worked on over time!

+### Fully Tested and Documented

+1. Core (Used internally by Gem)
+2. Device
+3. User

+### Tested and Undocumented

+1. N/A

+### Untested and Undocumented

+1. Album
+2. Album Item
+3. Blob
+4. Checkin
+5. Game
+6. Identity
+7. Location
+8. Message
+9. Metadata
+10. Metric
+11. Picture
+12. Player
+13. Push
+14. Score
+15. Scoreboard
+16. Session
+17. User List
+18. Video

 ----

 ## Installation

+_Since this gem is currently unreleased, the below is not true._

 Add this line to your application's Gemfile: